 How to bend the steel pipes for your hoop house

 Using this simple jig, anyone can bend ¾ inch steel pipe easily.
-“You can bend the pipe incrementally to create a perfect bow,” said Botkin.
-“You can build a nice sized (10’x6’x4’ high) hoop house in your back yard for about $100 using this method.
+“Bend the pipe incrementally to create a perfect bow,” instructs Botkin.
+“You can build a nice sized (10’x6’x4’ high) hoop house in your backyard for about $100 using this method.
 And you don’t have to be a big, strong man to bend the pipes.
-It’s easy,” said Botkin.
+It’s easy.”

 1. You will need six or more 6’ steel pipes, depending on how long you want your hoop house to be.

-2. DiMatteo said that you then insert the pipe one foot at a time into the channel and begin bending.
-“It’s important to keep everything level and flat,” he said.
+2. Then insert the pipe one foot at a time into the channel and begin bending.
+“It’s important to keep everything level and flat,” DiMatteo remarks.

-3. “When you get to the end, to that last foot of pipe, I just turn it around and work from the other end,” said DiMatteo “You never want to over-bend,” he added.
+3. “When you get to the end, to that last foot of pipe, I just turn it around and work from the other end,” DiMatteo continues.
+“You never want to over-bend.”

 Benefits of hoop house gardening

-Botkin said that the only down-side to gardening with a hoop house is the need to be aware and actively tending your plants as well at the structure itself depending on the weather.
-“You can’t just take a two-week trip to Florida and expect anything to be in good shape when you return,” said Botkin.
+The only downside to gardening with a hoop house is the need to be aware and actively tending your plants -- as well as the structure itself -- depending on the weather.
+“You can’t just take a two-week trip to Florida and expect anything to be in good shape when you return.”

-Botkin said that snow and ice build-up is the primary destroyer of hoop houses.
 Snow and ice need to be kept off the hoop house as much as possible.
+Snow and ice build-up is the primary destroyer of hoop houses.

 Plants that thrive in a hoop house

-Botkin said that virtually any cold-hardy plant or herb would do well in a hoop house environment such as:
+Botkin suggests that virtually any cold-hardy plant or herb would do well in a hoop house environment such as:

 - Brassicas (broccoli, cabbages, cauliflower, etc.)

-- Root crops such as beets, carrots, and turnips
+- Root crops like beets, carrots, and turnips

 “That’s the epiphany.
-You have a fantastic opportunity to prolong your harvest for many months,” he said.
+You have a fantastic opportunity to prolong your harvest for many months,” he enthuses.